-The Student Wellbeing Coordinators also liaise with welfare services beyond the school and are able to refer people to these agencies where appropriate.
+The Student Wellbeing Team also liaise with welfare services beyond the school and are able to refer people to these agencies where appropriate.

-The Student Wellbeing team respond to the needs of the school through school activities which enhance the wellbeing of the school community.
-This includes running our Year 10 Headsmart program on depression, along with course targeting bullying, resilience building, social skills, LGBTI group, partying safely and mindfulness skills.
+The Student Wellbeing Team respond to the needs of the school through school activities which enhance the wellbeing of the school community.

 The counselling services are available to help students with a range of issues that include: